elves/elvish/website/ref/builtin.md

 ```

 Options are given along with their default values.
 For instance, the `echo`
-command takes an `sep` option and arbitrary arguments:
+command takes a `sep` option and arbitrary arguments:

 ```elvish
 echo &sep=' ' $value...
 ```

-(When you calling functions, options are always optional.)
+(When you call functions, options are always optional.)

 ## Commands taking value inputs {#value-inputs}